rdi-berkeley/cesc.io/index.md

     <p style="font-weight: 700; color: #CB9445;">Submission Types:</p>
     <div style="margin-left: 20px;">
         <p style="margin-bottom: 0; font-weight: 700; color: #18233D;">Technical Paper:</p>
-        <p style="margin-top: 0;">A detailed technical proposal that describes a novel contribution to the theory or practice of blockchain or Web3. (min 6 pages, reviewers will only read first 10 pages)</p>
+        <p style="margin-top: 0;">A detailed technical proposal that describes a novel contribution to the theory or practice of blockchain or Web3. (min 6 pages, reviewers will only read the first 10 pages)</p>
         <p style="margin-bottom: 0; font-weight: 700; color: #18233D;">Work In Progress:</p>
         <p style="margin-top: 0;">Early-stage innovative ideas or arguable opinions and positions (as a position paper), which could lead to productive community discussions that shed light in future directions.
 (Please prefix the title with WIP, max 6 pages)</p>
         <p style="margin-bottom: 0; font-weight: 700; color: #18233D;">Systematization of Knowledge:</p>